ThDag/Nova/readme.md

 First of all, Alice is going to help relieve barriers associated with the stigma of accessing psychological health services and geographical barriers in face-to-face counseling.
 It will provide instant information 24/7 and serve exceptionally well for those working unconventional shifts.

 Users enjoy the anonymity offered by chatbots, as they may be more likely to disclose sensitive information to a chatbot than to a human therapist (according to a recent study).

+### Cost Savings:
+Alice will also offer cost savings in the form of travel expenses and telephone charges for patients.
+As for practitioners, they can focus on people in critical condition and work with health data uncovered by AI, which implies more efficiency.